BOOKS

 This book is for readers who:

-– feel drawn to India, Tibet or sacred travel
+– feel drawn to India and Tibet or sacred travel

 – are interested in consciousness beyond belief systems